 The Connecticut Technical Education and Career System (CTECS) is the largest high school system in Connecticut, serving all geographic regions and all demographic and diverse populations.
 We currently operate 17 diploma-granting technical high schools, one technical education center and two aviation maintenance programs located throughout the state.

 The system serves approximately 11,200 full-time high school students.
 We offer a comprehensive high school and Career Technical Education in 31 occupational careers.
 The occupational careers are within 12 career clusters.
-In addition, the CTECS serves adult education students in various health service fields, aviation and apprenticeships programs.
+In addition, the CTECS serves adult education students in aviation and apprenticeships programs.

 The mission of the Connecticut Technical Education and Career System is to provide a world-class, unique and rigorous learning environment for high school students and adult learners that: